ItsRadiiX/Discord-Webhooks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Definity Webhooks is an free to use API for sending messages to your Discord Webhooks!
+Definity Webhooks is a free to use API for sending messages to your Discord Webhooks!
-It allows for easy message building due to its Builder class.
-(More up ahead)
+It allows for easy message building due to the Builder design pattern.

-Currently the API supports the following:
+Features available in version 1.0.3
 - Custom webhook username
 - Custom avatar URL
 - Custom content message